ldelbel/group-my-projects/README.md

 ## About this Project <a name = "about"></a>

 This project is a requirement from Microverse for completing Ruby on Rails Curriculum.
-It is an web app for keeping track of hours dedicated in software development projects for developers.
+It is a web app for keeping track of hours dedicated in software development projects for developers, with Mobile-Only layout.

 ![screenshot](./app/assets/images/screenshot.png)